adaosantos/github-op/README.md

 # GITHUB OP
-A typescript github api wrapper
+A typescript github api wrapper for NodeJS